-There is a huge problem that comes with money and most people do not recognize it.
-Most people are able to feel the problem in their lives but cannot quite put their finger on it.
-People are always looking for ways to work longer, harder hours to avoid going into debt yet it still happens.
-Most people know that there has to be a better way but they simply cannot see it.
+There is a huge problem that comes with money, and most people do not recognize it.
+Most people can feel the problem in their lives but cannot quite put their finger on it.
+People are always looking for ways to work longer, more demanding hours to avoid going into debt, yet it still happens.
+Most people know that there has to be a better way, but they cannot see it.
 The problem with money is that it has an impact on society that is pervasive.
 Money is used to facilitate economic transactions throughout society as a whole.
-It is a good that simply allows society to function and allows people to accumulate capital that is supposed to make lives better.
+It is good that allows society to function and allows people to accumulate capital that is supposed to make lives better.
 This means different things to different people.

 There is economic strife in certain parts of the world that many people would think they have the resources to be economically secure.
-Venezuela is a popular example, as they sit on a mountain of oil and yet seem to have trouble making oil that would otherwise help them keep their country stable.
-Sure, there are people who point to Venezuela as a poor, developing country and they say that it could never happen here; however, the reality is that this ignores the most basic of principles.
+Venezuela is a famous example, as they sit on a mountain of oil and yet seem to have trouble making oil that would otherwise help them keep their country stable.
+Sure, some people point to Venezuela as a poor, developing country, and they say that it could never happen here; however, the reality is that this ignores the most basic of principles.
 Yes, the Fed might be better at managing the stability of the economy; however, the underpinnings of any currency that operates under the system of fiat, meaning there is a central power, and the same.
 If those who are put in charge of the economy are unstable, the same thing could happen here.
-They might not be able to understand the broader implications of their decision on the economy and this places everyone at risk.
+They might not be able to understand the broader implications of their decision on the economy, and this places everyone at risk.

 Economic Stability and Energy Consumption

 Now, future economic stability is one of the biggest reasons why there cannot be any greater source of energy utilization.
 This is where Bitcoin mining comes in.
-Those who want to wait to see signs of hyperinflation, like were seen in Venezuela, simply have waited too long.
+Those who want to wait to see signs of hyperinflation, like were seen in Venezuela, have waited too long.
 Now, Venezuela is not the only example that people can point to.
-This country is also a living example of just how important energy production is when it comes to society.
-Some energy input is required for everything that people use during the course of a day.
-The coordination of energy input plays a major role in its reliability and stability.
-This is what makes money function on a daily basis.
+This country is also a living example of just how vital energy production is when it comes to society.
+Some energy input is required for everything that people use during a day.
+The coordination of energy input plays a significant role in its reliability and stability.
+This is what makes money function daily.

-There are numerous basics that people need in society in order to have a living, breathing world.
+There are numerous basics that people need in society to have a living, breathing world.
 These include water, food, medicine, and sanitation.
-These resources need to be coordinated in order to make sure society stays alive.
-This required money as well as energy.
+These resources need to be coordinated to make sure society stays alive—this required money as well as energy.
 If the system of money breaks down, so does the social contract.
 If the social contract breaks down, then the rest of society goes with it.
-When it comes down to it, the basic foundation of every society is energy.
+When it comes down to it, the necessary foundation of every society is energy.
 And money is the way we translate energy.